HomeInsights

 8. The Irreverent Maverick

-Mission: To shake up a complacent market with bold and edgy communication.
+To shake up a complacent market with bold and edgy communication.

 Example: Dollar Shave Club, using humorous advertising to challenge expensive razor brands.